 Emily and Heather are two incredibly talented stationers who co-own Heather Paperie, a full-service custom wedding stationery design business.
 They specialize in classic and romantic custom wedding stationery.
 I have been working as Heather and Emily’s virtual assistant since I first started my business.
 After I transitioned to offering Pinterest services, they asked me to begin acting as their Pinterest manager, too.
 Having spent so much time learning about the world of stationery, I was excited to put all of that knowledge into practice creating pins!

-Monthly Analytics Before Working with Me
+Monthly Analytics Before

 - Impressions: 7.04 k